 - “They said let’s talk again on Saturday and the Novavax people nearly fell off their chairs,” said an official.
 “In their experience no one in any government anywhere in the world had ever offered to meet on a Saturday.”
 Commitment

 - “…the task force whittled down a shortlist of 23 potential vaccines to the handful they judged would work safely and be ready first.
 Critical thinking

 - ““Officials were saying ‘the minister likes the look of Moderna’ but the task force was adamant that Biontech would be ready first — they were right,” said an adviser.”
 Governance

 - “Insiders say much credit in navigating the contract talks is due to Madelaine McTernan, 45, a former City lawyer seconded to the task force from UK Government Investments.”
 Competence

 - “One industry secondee who has now left the task force said the return to business as usual was inevitable: “How long can you keep having an external group sitting in BEIS but with huge autonomy and direct access to the top?
 Governance

-Features of engineered processes
+Features of system planning

 Disciplinary expertise is the ability to carry out specific tasks.
 See quotes 1,4,7 and 10.